Represented by Kiana Ephriam (818) 308 5631 email@example.com

 Judge Mablean is involved in the day to day operation of her 501 © (3) non-profit, the Mablean Ephriam Foundation., whose mission is to strengthen families, educate minds, financially empower the residents of the impoverished communities of Los Angeles County.
 The foundation has adopted two schools, Peary Middle School(Gardena) and her alma mater, Jefferson High School, providing both academic and cultural enrichment programs and scholarships for graduating seniors.
 She is the founder of an annual event, Honoring Unsung Fathers (H.U.F.)Awards and Scholarship Brunch.
 It is held on Father’s Day each year since 2004.
 The Foundation also awards scholarships to graduating high school seniors (throughout Los Angeles County).
 Judge Mablean also travels extensively as a much sought after public speaker.

 She is the co-owner of Jubilane (Ju-ba-lah-knee) Guest House, a Bed & Breakfast in Johannesburg, South Africa.

-Judge Mablean attributes her success to God, her family and close friends.
-Her faith, religion and trust in God keep this mother of four and grandmother of ten, meek and humble.
+Judge Mablean attributes her success to God, her parents, her family and close friends.
+Her faith, religion and trust in God, keeps this mother of four and grandmother of ten, meek and humble.